Caolan Ward: Club

 Ward made his senior debut for the St Eunan's club in 2010, in a game against Naomh Conaill.

 The 2012 Donegal Senior Football Championship was his first Dr Maguire Cup win.

-He started as his club won the 2014 Donegal Senior Football Championship, dethroning defending champions Glenswilly in the final.
-He later won the 2021 Donegal Senior Football Championship with his club, also starting the final.
+Ward started as his club won the 2014 Donegal Senior Football Championship title, dethroning defending champions Glenswilly in the final.
+He later won the 2021 Donegal Senior Football Championship title with his club, also starting the final.
+He then won the 2024 Donegal Senior Football Championship with his club, also starting the final.

 Inter-county

 Ward played for the Donegal minor team in 2011.
 He grew up playing at half-back, which he has said is his preferred position; however, he has been used further back in a marking role for his county.
 He later played for the under-21 team.

-He watched the 2012 All-Ireland Senior Football Championship Final from Croke Park's Upper Davin Stand.
+He watched the 2012 All-Ireland Senior Football Championship final from Croke Park's Upper Davin Stand.

 First featuring for his county at senior level under the management of Rory Gallagher, Ward was first called up ahead of the 2016 season, the eldest of twelve new recruits and travelling from Carlow to train with the team.
 He appeared as a late substitute against Mayo in the 2016 National Football League at MacCumhaill Park.
 That one minute, as well as injury time, was his total game play for Donegal in the 2016 season.

 Ward made his first league start for Donegal against Kerry in the opening fixture of the 2017 at O'Donnell Park (his club's home ground), completing the full match.

 He made his championship debut against Antrim in the quarter-final of the 2017 Ulster Senior Football Championship.
 By contrast, Patrick McBrearty (who is slightly younger than Ward) had reached a century of appearances for Donegal by the time Ward started an All-Ireland quarter-final in 2019.
 He started the 2017 All-Ireland Senior Football Championship qualifier defeat of Meath at Páirc Tailteann.
 He then started the qualifier loss to Galway at Markievicz Park.

 Ward continued to feature for his county under the management of Declan Bonner.
 He made a second half substitute appearance against Fermanagh in the final of the 2018 Ulster Senior Football Championship, claiming his first Ulster senior title.
 He had earlier started, and scored a point in, the preliminary round defeat of Cavan.
 He started the quarter-final defeat of Derry.
 He also started, and scored a point in, the semi-final defeat of Down.